SCccc21/Knowledge-Enriched-DMI/README.md

 We propose a novel **'Inversion-Specific GAN'** that can better distill knowledge useful for performing attacks on private models from public data.
 Moreover,  we propose to *model a private data distribution* for each target class which refers to **'Distributional Recovery'**.

-## Requirement
+## Requirements

-This code has been tested with Python 3.6, PyTorch 1.0 and cuda 10.0.
+- Python 3.6
+- OpenCV
+- PyTorch
+- CUDA
+- TensorBoardX

 ## Getting Started
 * Install required packages.